 Vegan options in restaurants have come a long way over the past few years.
 And some places like Zizzi, even have a separate vegan menu.
 The problem is no longer wondering where you can eat, but rather trying to choose where you would like to eat.

 With restaurants like Wagamama, Zizzi, Prezzo and Tampopo all offering vegan options, it’s easier than ever before to eat out.
 Not wanting to be left out, Pizza Hut and Pizza Express also offer vegan options.
-I recently ate at Pizza Express and can’t believe I waited so long!
-Although, at this time, Pizza Hut can only offer the vegan cheese through their restaurants, not a dedicated take-away – I’m unsure if this is still the case.
+Pizza Hut used to only offer the vegan cheese through their restaurants, not a dedicated take-away – I’m unsure if this is still the case.

 Even places like Starbucks, Costa Coffee, Caffe Nero and Pret A Manger are getting in on the action.
 With a range of vegan wraps and desserts now available, you can grab yourself a quick bite to eat or a snack, while you chill out and have a coffee.

 Last year, Papa John’s even jumped on the bandwagon and started offering vegan options.
 Although they’re takeaway only, I thought they deserved a mention.
 Since we discovered their pizza’s, they’ve become a regular at chez Roberts on a Saturday night.